برجاء الإنتظار ...

 Reconstitution

 Reconstitute each vial with 10.2 ml water for injections; avoid forceful impact of water for injections on the powder and, by mixing gently, avoid foaming of the solution.
-The reconstituted volume is
+The reconstituted volume is 10.6 ml.
+The pH of the reconstituted solution is approximately 6.2.

 After reconstitution it is a clear, colourless liquid, free from foreign matter.
 The reconstituted solution must be further diluted.
 Before further dilution, visually inspect the reconstituted solution in each vial for foreign particles and discoloration.
 Do not use vials exhibiting foreign particles or discoloration.
 After reconstitution, promptly dilute vials and do not store for subsequent use.